Genokarma/tutorials/docs/modules/prokka/index.md

 * For <ss>Database</ss>, try the "SwissProt" database.
 You can also re-try with other options to see how the database affects the results.
 * All other options can be left as default.
 Click <ss>BLAST</ss>.
 * What does your sequence match?
-* In this case, the top hit is to a carboxylase enzyme.
+* In our example, the top hit is to a carboxylase enzyme.
 * In the <ss>Show Conserved Domains</ss> window, we can see that this is part of a superfamily of metallo-dependent hydrolases.
 Click through to find out more about this superfamily.
 * Genome annotation is constantly refined.
 We can see here that some manual investigation gave us more information about an annotation.
 This would need to be experimentally confirmed.
 * For a detailed description of the BLAST output, see the top right corner of the page and click "Blast report description".